 “Kids need their parents in their lives – one way or the other.”

 The perspectives of parents with children in care are important to children, though are missing from the policy and practice discourse on child welfare in Australia.
-This webinar will present findings from recent qualitative research that explored parents’ views and experiences of the child protection and out of home care systems.
+This webinar presented findings from recent qualitative research that explored parents’ views and experiences of the child protection and out of home care systems.
 Parents in the study described an ongoing interest in their children’s wellbeing and an enduring parental identity, though they also frequently experienced practice that excluded them from their children’s lives.